Storm rolls to second straight win, 90-66

 Breanna Stewart finished with 18 points and 10 rebounds while Sue Bird added 16 points for Seattle, which improved to 2-0.

 Minnesota (1-1) received a team-high 18 points from Damiris Dantas.
-Sylvia Fowles finished with 15 points and 11 rebounds while Napheesa Collier added 11 points.
+Sylvia Fowles finished with 15 points and 11 rebounds, while Napheesa Collier added 11 points.

 Similar to its 87-71 win in Saturday’s opener, the Storm was methodical while overwhelming an overmatched opponent with a blistering assault at both ends of the court.